cshbli/ML-CV-AI/introduction/overfitting.md

 # Overfitting and Underfitting

-When it comes to machine learning, overfitting is one of the biggest challenges that developers face.
-This means that the ML model has been trained on a limited data set, and as a result, it performs extremely well on that specific data set but may not generalize well to other datasets.

-## What is overfitting?

-In machine learning, overfitting is a phenomenon that occurs when a machine learning algorithm begins to memorize the training data rather than learning the underlying patterns.
-This can lead to poor performance on new data, as the algorithm is not able to generalize from the training data to other datasets.
-Overfitting is a common problem in machine learning, and can be caused by a variety of factors.

-### Underfitting vs. overfitting

 In machine learning, overfitting and underfitting are two of the main problems that can occur during the learning process.
 In general, overfitting happens when a model is too complex for the data it is supposed to be modeling, while underfitting occurs when a model is not complex enough.